 Other questions in category

-- What is a man-in-the-middle attack
+- What is a query?
+State it's uses.

 - Why do most teens prefer smartphones over laptops?